trquinn76/classification/classification-aus/README.md

 ### Creating new ProtectiveMarking's

-To create new `ProtectiveMarking`'s, first create an instance of `ProteciveMarkerBuilder`.
-Populate the fields of the builder, and then use the `build()` function to create a new `ProtectiveMarking`.
-Use of the builder ensures that the resulting `ProtectiveMarking` is valid.
+To create new `ProtectiveMarker`'s, first create an instance of `ProteciveMarkerBuilder`.
+Populate the fields of the builder, and then use the `build()` function to create a new `ProtectiveMarker`.
+Use of the builder ensures that the resulting `ProtectiveMarker` is valid.

 ### Handling Invalid States (particularly in UI's)

-In the course of working with Classified data, it is not unusual to need to hold Classification information in invalid, intermediate states, while the User edits them via the UI.
+In the course of working with Classified data, it is not unusual to need to hold representations of Classification in invalid, intermediate states, while the User edits them via the UI.
 One of the `ProtectiveMarkerBuilder`'s purposes is to be able to hold Classification information in an invalid state, while a User is actively editing it via a UI.

 ## ProtectiveMarking structure

-The `ProtectiveMarking` `record` consists of the following fields:
+The `ProtectiveMarker` `record` consists of the following fields:

 ### Classification

-The `Classification` for this `ProtectiveMarking`.
+The `Classification` for this `ProtectiveMarker`.
 The list of Classifications is derived from the [PSPF Annual Release](./documents/pspf-release/README.md) **Section 9.2**.

 The `Classification` is required.